Yvand/AzureRM-Templates/Templates/SharePoint-ADFS/README.md

 - Using the default options, the complete deployment takes about 1h (but it is worth it).
 - Once it is completed, the template will return valuable information in the 'Outputs' of the deployment.
-- For various (very good) reasons, in SQL and SharePoint VMs, the name of the local (not domain) administrator is in format `"local-[admin_username]"`.
+- For various (very good) reasons, in SQL and SharePoint VMs, the name of the local (not domain) administrator is set with a string that is unique to your subscription (e.g. `"local-[q1w2e3r4t5]"`).
 It is recorded in the 'Outputs' of the deployment once it is completed.

 `Tags: Microsoft.Network/networkSecurityGroups, Microsoft.Network/virtualNetworks, Microsoft.Network/publicIPAddresses, Microsoft.Network/networkInterfaces, Microsoft.Compute/virtualMachines, extensions, DSC, Microsoft.Compute/virtualMachines/extensions, Microsoft.DevTestLab/schedules, Microsoft.Network/virtualNetworks/subnets, Microsoft.Network/bastionHosts`